Traffic State Estimation from Vehicle Trajectories with Anisotropic Gaussian Processes: Related work

-As presented here, the most similar research to our work is the adaptive smoothing interpolation (ASM) by Treiber et al. \cite{treiber2011reconstructing}.
-The authors used the anisotropic features of traffic waves and developed a smoothing method to estimate the traffic speed profile.
-However, their work lacks a well-defined method to determine the model parameters and the uncertainties of the estimation.
-In our study, the proposed GP approach is a probabilistic model that can learn the parameters and uncertainties from the data.
-Besides, the proposed method can be applied to the TSE problem with sparse data.
+As presented here, the most similar research to our work is the adaptive smoothing interpolation (ASM) by \cite{treiber2011reconstructing}.
+The authors used the anisotropic features of traffic waves and developed a smoothing method to estimate the traffic speed profile. { The interpolation of ASM is a weighted sum of a free-flow component and a congested component. \citet{schreiter2010two} proposed two fast implementations of ASM by efficient matrix operations and Fast Fourier Transform (FFT), bringing improvements in computation time by two orders of magnitude.
+The classical ASM lacks a well-defined method to determine the model parameters. \cite{yang2022generalized} reformulate ASM using matrix completion, which can estimate the weight parameter by the Alternating Direction Method of Multipliers (ADMM) algorithm. \cite{yang2023generalized} proposed a neural network model based on ASM, which can learn its parameters from sparse data of road sensors.} In our study, the proposed GP approach is a probabilistic model that can learn the parameters and uncertainties from the data.
+Besides, the proposed method can be applied to the TSE problem on a continuous space without defining grids.